wordofwarning/wordofwarning.org/hab/index.md

 In any given year, hÅb might work with 200 artists, present 2 platforms, 1 sited festival and show over 100 pieces of work (under the guise of [Word of Warning](/index)).

-hÅb is supported using public funding by Arts Council England + funded by Manchester City Council.
+hÅb is supported using public funding by Arts Council England.